OscinJaypal/Positional-Encoding/README.md

 # Positional-Encoding
-Designed Model using Learnable Positional Encoding Method using Pytorch
+Designed a Model using Learnable Positional Encoding Method using Pytorch